The PowerSave Schools Team at Madison Elementary

 LAUSD celebrates our collaboration with the City of Los Angeles and LADWP to bring drought awareness to our students!

-This video was taken in May 2018 at a joint LAUSD-LADWP event at Reed Middle School.
-Visit LAUSD Daily for more information on this event.
+This video was taken at a joint LAUSD-LADWP event at Reed Middle School.

 |